bproai/pieverse-desktop/Business Plan/business-plan.md

 ## Conclusion

-PiEVerse Desktop represents a unique opportunity to transform how humans collaborate with artificial intelligence, not just as a tool but as a profound partner and extension of ourselves.
+PieVerse Desktop represents a unique opportunity to transform how humans collaborate with artificial intelligence, not just as a tool but as a profound partner and extension of ourselves.
 By bringing together cognitive enhancement, emotional intelligence, and digital representation capabilities in a single platform, we can help people transcend biological limitations while maintaining their unique human essence.

-Our vision of PiEVerse spans multiple dimensions:
+Our vision of PieVerse spans multiple dimensions:
 - As a personal confidant enhancing emotional intelligence
 - As a bridge for intergenerational wisdom transfer
 - As a collaborative intelligence environment for knowledge work